jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Depreciation loss included
 (4) In this section, expenditure includes an amount of depreciation loss.
-Relationship with certain employment expenses provisions (5) This section does not apply to an amount referred to in section CW 16B to CW 16F, CW 17B, CW 17C, CW 17CB, CW 17CC, CW 17D, or CW 18 (which relate to certain amounts of employment expenditure).
+Relationship with certain employment expenses provisions (5) This section does not apply to an amount referred to in section CW 16B to CW 16F, CW 17BA, CW 17B, CW 17C, CW 17CB, CW 17CC, CW 17D, or CW 18 (which relate to certain amounts of employment expenditure).

+### CW 17BA Reimbursement of expenditure paid as employment income
+When this section applies
+(1) This section applies when an employer chooses to treat an amount paid to an employee under section CE 1BA (Reimbursement of employee expenditure for benefit) as employment income.
+Exempt income
+(2) An amount paid as employment income under section CE 1BA(2)﻿(a) is exempt income of the employee to the extent to which the payment would not have exceeded the threshold limits in section RD 45 (Unclassified benefits and gift cards) had the payment been treated as an unclassified benefit under section CX 37 (Meaning of unclassified benefit).

 ### CW 17B Relocation payments
 Exempt income